ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 {:deploycfeeapps}

 In this section, you'll deploy a Node.js application to CFEE.
-Once deployed, you'll then bind a {{site.data.keyword.cloudant_short_notm}} to it and enable auditing and logging persistence.
+Once deployed, you'll then bind an {{site.data.keyword.cloudant_short_notm}} to it and enable auditing and logging persistence.
 The Stratos console will also be added to manage the application.

 ### Deploy the application to CFEE

-1. From your terminal, clone the **get-started-node** Node.js sample application.
+1. From your terminal, clone the [get-started-node](https://github.com/IBM-Cloud/get-started-node) sample application.

    ```sh
    git clone https://github.com/IBM-Cloud/get-started-node
    ```

+   {:pre: .pre}

 2. Run the app locally to ensure it builds and starts correctly.
 Confirm by accessing `http://localhost:3000/` in your browser.